arocavanaclocha/helios/README.md

 # Experiment Workflow
-The experiment consists of 3 phases:
+The experiment consists of these phases:
 Development   |  Pre-Production |  Production | Results
 --------------|-------------|-------------|-------------
 Prepares the experiment Settings | Prepares the experiment explanation and audio interaction. | Executes the experiment | ETL (Extraction, Transformation and Load) and visualization of all data